Nightcaper/DarkestHour-RealismRevivedMutator/README.md

-Every command starts with 'mutate realism' without the quotes.
-So, for example, when I say a command is 'setroundtime' I mean you type 'mutate realism setroundtime'.
+Every command starts with *mutate realism* without the quotes.
+So, for example, when I say a command is **setroundtime** I mean you type *mutate realism setroundtime*.